 This time last summer, I was cooking up a storm on a beautiful estate in the heart of Val d’Orcia.
-Il Poggiolo is located between the world-renowned wine regions of Montalcino and Montepulciano, and we visited both on while “tasting Italy – a culinary journey in Tuscany”.
+Il Poggiolo is located between the world-renowned wine regions of Montalcino and Montepulciano, and I visited both as a participant in “tasting Italy – a culinary journey in Tuscany”.

-It was the first-ever Tuscan cookery week for Jack and Silvia of Laughing Lemon, whose food philosophy I admire.
-After enjoyable evenings in their cosy demonstration kitchen in Oerlikon, near Zurich, I leapt at the opportunity to join them in Italy for a full week of cooking and exploration of the region.
+It was the first-ever Tuscan cookery week for Jack and Silvia of My Fresh Attitude (and formerly co-owners of Laughing Lemon), whose food philosophy I admire.
+After enjoyable evenings in their cozy demonstration kitchen in Oerlikon, near Zurich, I leapt at the opportunity to join them in Italy for a full week of cooking and exploration of the region.

 Everything started with fresh ingredients, which meant several trips to area markets, ogling—and buying—extraordinary specimens of every Mediterranean fruit and veggie imaginable.

-We made focaccia, flavored with rosemary from just outside the kitchen door.
+We also made focaccia, flavored with rosemary from just outside the kitchen door.
 And grissini.
 And cannelloni di crespelle, stuffed with spinach and prosciutto.
-And garganelli, hand-turned grooved tubular pasta similar in shape to penne—my first, and possibly my last, time to wield a pettine.

 One day we headed for a fish market near the coast, and returned for an afternoon of learning our way around sepia, squid and several types of fish.
 The fish stew that resulted was served for dinner with grilled toast.
 Our main course that evening, was sea bream in a sauce of capers and anchovies.